afsanchezsa/vc/docs/md/docs/members/AndresFelipeSanchezSanchez.md

 consistent with modern accounts of these phenomena.

 Today, the most commonly accepted explanation of the Hermann grid illusion is that suggested by Baumgartner (1960), which is based on the receptive-field organization of the human visual system.
-In Baumgartner's model (figure lb, left), brightness signalling on-center cells stimulated by the intersection receive about twice as much lateral inhibition as cells stimulated by the bars.
+In Baumgartner's model , brightness signalling on-center cells stimulated by the intersection receive about twice as much lateral inhibition as cells stimulated by the bars.
 As a result, the intersection appears darker.
-Conversely, in a black grid on a white background, darkness-signalling offcenter cells stimulated by the intersection receive only about half as much lateral activation as cells stimulated by the bars (figure lb, right).
+Conversely, in a black grid on a white background, darkness-signalling offcenter cells stimulated by the intersection receive only about half as much lateral activation as cells stimulated by the bars ).
 Thus, the intersection appears lighter.

 ### Implementation